Python Error Handling

 except (ValueError, TypeError): # Catch specific exceptions

-• Avoid using a bare except: as it catches all exceptions, including SystemExit and KeyboardInterrupt.
+• Avoid a generic except: as it captures all exceptions, including SystemExit and KeyboardInterrupt.

 • Always clean up resources using finally or context managers.